gertrude-app/web/site/app/pages/docs/getting-started.md

 ## Reviewing child activity

-If you elected to enable monitoring of your child, you will be able to **review your child's activity** from within the Gertrude web admin.
+If you elected to enable monitoring of your child, you will be able to **review your child's activity** from within the Gertrude parents website.
 If you enabled key logging and screenshots as recommended in the beginning of this tutorial as recommended, you should already have a few items that you can review.
-To see how this works, login to your Gertrude web admin account and go to the _children_ screen and select the **activity** link from the child you added.
+To see how this works, login to the Gertrude parents website and go to the _children_ screen and select the **activity** link from the child you added.

 {% image src="users-activity.png" caption="Go to 'Children' and click 'Activity'" /%}